-CASW will select the second winner of the Sharon Begley Science Reporting Award in 2023.
+CASW will select the third winner of the Sharon Begley Science Reporting Award in 2024.
 The award, to be given annually, will recognize and support reporting and writing that embodies the high standards exemplified by Sharon Begley (1956–2021), a science journalist of unflinching dedication, skill, moral clarity, and commitment to mentoring.
 The Sharon Begley Award comprises a career prize, recognizing the accomplishments of a mid-career science journalist, and a grant of at least $20,000 to enable the winner to undertake a significant reporting project.

 The entry process

 Entries for the 2024 Sharon Begley Award will be accepted between January 1 and April 30, 2024.
 Entries may be submitted at Submittable.com.

 Candidates must be experienced journalists who have compiled a substantial body of work in science journalism, defined as print, audio, video, and online reporting on science, health/medicine, environment, mathematics, and technology.

 Candidates should have been working journalists for at least 8–10 years, including significant experience in science journalism, or provide equivalent evidence of commitment to the field.
 Time spent as an editor counts toward eligibility.